SWIFT Deliverability

-Every B2B payment being sent through SWIFT, it's mandatory to provide a transaction document that shows the relationship between the sender and the receiver.
+Every B2B payment sent through SWIFT requires a transaction document showing the relationship between the sender and the customer.

 BlindPay accepts the following transaction documents:

-Important: If the document doesn't show the relationship between the sender and the receiver, the payment will be rejected.
+Important: If the document doesn't show the relationship between the sender and the customer, the payment will be rejected.

-1. Access your instance → open Receivers from the sidebar menu → open the profile of the customer you want to register the SWIFT account for.
+1. In your instance, open Customers from the sidebar menu and select the customer you want to register the SWIFT account for.

-2. Open Bank Accounts from the sidebar menu → in Add Bank Account, select the payment method International Swift.
+2. Open Bank Accounts, then in Add Bank Account select the payment method International Swift.
+You can also add bank accounts via the API.

-• Fill in all fields using CAPSLOCK only
+• Fill in all fields in UPPERCASE only

-4. If the SWIFT code has only 8 characters, add XXX at the end:
+4. If the SWIFT code has only 8 characters, append XXX:

-• This ensures communication goes directly to the bank's main branch.
+• This routes communication directly to the bank's main branch.

 5. Click Create.
-The SWIFT account will now be linked to that customer.
+The SWIFT account is now linked to that customer.

 To ensure successful processing of SWIFT payments, addresses must follow strict formatting rules.
 All address elements combined must not exceed 140 characters.